DVA Psychologist

 Therapy Methodologies for DVA Clients

-I'm trained in a broad range of evidence-based therapy modalities suitable for veterans’ mental health support.
+I'm trained in a broad range of evidence-based therapy modalities suitable for veterans’ mental health treatment.
 I also recognise that sometimes, it's not just a one-technique approach that's necessary.
-Especially for veterans who might have a complex constellation of concerns and complex needs, I can provide a range of evidence-based therapies, and tailor them to your needs.
+Especially for veterans who might have a complex constellation of concerns and complex needs, I can provide a range of evidence-based, trauma-focused therapies, and tailor them to your needs.

 These strategies and methodologies include: